fuglede/mosstier/README.md

     mv config.json.example config.json

-That's pretty much it; to test your setup, run
+That's pretty much it; to test your setup, install all dependencies, and run the code:

+    go get ./...
     go run *.go

 and navigate your webserver to [http://localhost:9090](http://localhost:9090) (or whatever combination of host and port you decide to use).